Nignik/NineTick/README.md

 ## 🌐 Online Multiplayer

-It is possible to play online, to do that you need to run the server <https://github.com/Nignik/NineTickServer>
+It is possible to play online, you need to run the server <https://github.com/Nignik/NineTickServer>

 ## 📜 Rulebook

 You are given a 3 × 3 grid of **macro‑boards**.
 Each macro‑board contains its own 3 × 3 **micro‑board**.
 Players **black** and **white** alternate turns, starting with **white**.

 On your turn you must select a tile on the micro-board.